By Samuel Jackson PE, LEED AP

 According to the government policy watchdog website, TheHill.com, more and more governors across the United States are instructing state health officials to increase bed capacity to meet the expected surge in COVID-19 patients.
 As a result, many healthcare leaders are effectively working two jobs right now.
 Not only are leaders fulfilling their usual day-to-day responsibilities, but leaders are also focusing on how they’re going to modify their existing operations and facilities to care for COVID-19 patients.

 Hospitals are looking for effective, efficient strategies and solutions that can be implemented quickly to keep patients safe and protect the caregivers and medical professionals on the front lines battling this disease.
 It’s important that our medical professionals are safe throughout this pandemic.
 With appropriate PPE clothing, doctors should be kept fairly safe.
-Additionally, all people working in hospitals all over the world should have access to hand santiser at all times so they can kill any bacteria on their hands.
+Additionally, distance tape should be used to help to keep people at least 2 meters apart at all times.
+Marking it out with this tape will help to remind people and make it clear where they should and shouldn’t be.
+As well as this, all people working in hospitals all over the world should have access to hand sanitizer at all times so they can kill any bacteria on their hands.
 Luckily, hospitals in the UK have strong supplies of hand sanitizer thanks to companies like phs Direct.
 For those who don’t know, phs Direct are the UK’s leading supplier of commercial wholesale hand sanitiser, helping to keep offices, workspaces and businesses as a whole up to vigorous hygiene standards.
 This is helping many people stay safe from COVID19.
 In contrast, hospitals in the US are only just starting to catch up with those in the UK.
 US officials are finally beginning to realize the problem that coronavirus is causing worldwide.

 Here are several key issues to consider and strategies for leaders to address the unique aspects of the novel coronavirus.